mvrueden/karaf-managed-service-factory-example/README.md

 This provides an example to reproduce the problem locally in order to find a solution for it.
 See issue [KARAF-6181](https://issues.apache.org/jira/browse/KARAF-6181) for more details.

+The `config:edit` command changed.
+With `config:edit --factory <pid> --alias <alias>` everything works as expected.
+Archiving the repo.

 ## How to reproduce

 - Checkout this repository